HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

 ## 2024 Workshop

 The workshop will be held over two days January 6-7, 2024 in conjunction with SciTech 2024 in Orlando, Florida.

-Registration will be conducted via AIAA's SciTech 2024 registration once it becomes available.
+Register now via the [AIAA SciTech Registration](https://www.aiaa.org/SciTech/registration) site.

 ## Test suites